Japanese Release Date: 24th May, 2003

 Like A Snake of June, there is the constant view and sound of rain.
 The use of water suggests the revealing of things – emotions and perceptions of an individual – that cannot stay hidden/submerged.

 I took Tokyo with its cold atmosphere, harsh architecture and the dank hallways as a reflection of the state of Takagi’s broken memory.
 The rotten, mildewed walls which are witnessed in his apartment, school and the dissection room reflect his corroded memory.
 Takagi wanders around locations looking lost.
 These locations surround him when he enters the dream world to escape reality and recover his memory.
 The dream world is the place where Ryoko resides as a ghost, a memory desirous to make her individuality felt and it is a psychic space shot to reflect an idealised state what with its phenomenally verdant forests and luscious beaches, where nature is bursting with life.
-Even though reality looks dour, there is a melancholy beauty as seen in the church like library but it is nothing compared to the beauty of Osaka.
+Even though reality looks dour, there is a melancholy beauty as seen in the church like library but it is nothing compared to the beauty of Okinawa.

 What is revealed in the dream space is a touching relationship between Takagi and Ryoko in beautiful scenes where they both smile and are animated, enjoying each other’s presence, questioning the nature of reality.
 Who can blame Takagi for wanting to exist in dreams?
 When compared to Takagi’s zombie state in reality and the harsh emotions that he encounters it is a refuge from the toughness of reality where Ikumi, the opposite of Ryoko, a damaged woman looking for her own individual salvation resides.